Tommy Morrison: Early career

 Morrison started his professional boxing career on November 10, 1988, with a first-round knockout of William Muhammad in New York City.
 Three weeks later, he scored another first-round knockout.
-On June 11, 1989, Morrison fought a boxer who was HIV positive named Richard "Ricky" Nelson.
-Nelson died of AIDS related complications on March 21, 1990.
-Morrison knew about this when he fought, but did not say anything because "Tommy believes in privacy", according to Morrison's friend and promoter Tony Holden.
-They also did not say anything when he first got diagnosed in 1996 because they believe it was "obvious" that Morrison did not get HIV from his fight with Nelson.
+On June 11, 1989, Morrison's camp arranged a fight with a boxer who was HIV positive named Richard "Ricky" Nelson.
+Nelson later died of AIDS-related complications on March 21, 1990.
+Morrison was not told about this when he fought this opponent.
+Morrison fought numerous fights after the Nelson fight and was tested and did not get HIV from his fight with Nelson.
 In 1989, Morrison had 19 wins and 0 losses, 15 by knockout.
 That same year, actor Sylvester Stallone, after watching one of Morrison's bouts, arranged a script reading, and cast Morrison in the movie Rocky V as Tommy "The Machine" Gunn, a young and talented protege of the retired Rocky Balboa.
 Morrison took a six-month break from boxing to work on the movie in 1990.
-From December 8, 1989, until June 8, 1990, Morrison did not compete in a boxing match, due both to injuries and his involvement in Rocky V. In 1991, Morrison won four bouts, including notable victories against opponents James Tillis, the first man to take Mike Tyson the distance, and former WBC heavyweight champion Pinklon Thomas.
+From December 8, 1989, until June 8, 1990, Morrison did not compete in a boxing match, due to injuries and his involvement in Rocky V. In 1991, Morrison won four bouts, including notable victories against opponents James Tillis, the first man to take Mike Tyson the distance, and former WBC heavyweight champion Pinklon Thomas.

 Morrison vs. Mercer

-Morrison was then given an opportunity to face fellow undefeated fighter Ray Mercer, the WBO title holder in a Pay Per View card held on October 18, 1991.
+Morrison was then given an opportunity to face fellow undefeated fighter Ray Mercer, the WBO heavyweight world title holder, in a Pay Per View card held on October 18, 1991.
 The fight was a matchup between two undefeated, up-and-coming heavyweights.
 The bout had been scheduled for August 9, but Morrison withdrew due to an injury.